Troubleshoot common GCDS issues

 This may be a configuration issue, such as an exclusion rule misconfiguration.
 This kind of misconfiguration can be hidden by GCDS caching.

-GCDS keeps a cache of G Suite data for a maximum of 8 days.
+GCDS keeps a cache of data for your Google service (such as G Suite or Cloud Identity) for a maximum of 8 days.
 GCDS may clear the cache more frequently, depending on the cached data size.
 However, if the cache isn't cleared, you may not see your updates for up to 8 days.

 You can manually clear the cache: